wentasah/ros2nix/README.md

                         file would change existing files.
 Exit with exit code 2 if a change is detected.
 Useful for CI. (default:
                         False)
-  --copyright-holder COPYRIGHT_HOLDER
+  --omit-output-dir-from-cmdline
+                        Omit --output-dir argument from the command line that is included in generated files.
+This helps ensure reproducible output when different users run the tool with different output directories. (default: False) --copyright-holder COPYRIGHT_HOLDER
                         Copyright holder of the generated Nix expressions.
                         (default: None)